alexellis/restic-minio-civo-learn-guide/README.md

 We started Minio's server as a simple binary, but if it crashes, it will not restart on its own.
 Similarly, if we had a power-cycle on the Instance, the server won't restart.

-On the Civo Instance, let's create a systemd unit file as `minio.service`:
+On the Civo Instance, let's create a systemd unit file as `minio.service`.

+Save it in your home directory for now.

 ```ini
 [Unit]